You are in your early fifties now. Emotional scars don’t fade like physical scars do. You get a new job at a law firm — a fresh start.

 Holding your arms out straight, you finally see what’s in front of you.
 Your hands, teal blue fingernails, your future.

 Life can be stressful.
-Our memories can haunt us, our experiences can define us if we let them.
+Our memories can haunt us and our experiences can define us if we let them.
 We can face our problems head-on or we can run from them until they catch up to us.
 This last part is inevitable.

 Sometimes, we just need to hit the pause button.
 Cool off, relax, slow down — running gets exhausting.
 Accept and understand our situations.
 Let our problems catch up to us so we can turn around and grab them by the throat.